-The prison staff should inform you of your rights (and you may be informed of them in your own language in writing in a document called the Letter of Rights: the s.c.
-"Carta dei diritti e dei doveri dei detenuti e degli internati").
+The prison staff should inform you of your rights (and you may be informed of them in your own language in writing in a document called the Letter of Rights: "Carta dei diritti e dei doveri dei detenuti e degli internati").
 You can also ask your lawyer or your consulate for further information.
-Some local organisations may also be able to help you, please refer to our useful links section
+Some local organisations may also be able to help you, please refer to our useful links section.

-Q45.
-What can I do if my rights are violated?
+(b) What can I do if my rights are violated?
+Where can I get assistance regarding my welfare issues, regarding abuse and mistreatment?

 You can refer to the specific ombudsman for the relevant prison system which takes care of prisoners' rights (Garante dei diritti dei detenuti).
-Please refer to our useful links section for more information.
+In practice, there are very few ombudsmen and they are unable to provide much assistance.
+You should speak to your lawyer to find out what you can do, if you have been abused or mistreated.